dglux/dglux5_js_lib/README.md

 ### examples

-open the js project in dglux, and open any dg5 in examples folder
+open the js project in dglux, then open any dg5 in examples folder to check the examples

 ### use js lib in other project